hectorplinio/katas/README.md

 This exercise combines all properties from an array of objects into a single object.

 For more details, please refer to the [README](src/filterObjects/README.md) inside the `src/filterObjects` directory.

+### Kata 9: simulateFishGrowth

+This exercise simulates the growth of a school of lanternfish over a given number of days based on their reproduction cycle.

+For more details, please refer to the [README](src/simulateFishGrowth/README.md) inside the `src/simulateFishGrowth` directory.

 ## Development